 Your Hearing Health

 It’s important that all forms of hearing protection are properly fitted in order to get the best benefits out of them.
 It is also vital for an employer to counsel the employee on the benefits of using hearing protection and the dangers of not using hearing protection on the job.
 Hearing protection that features a built-in form of communication such as Bluetooth® can be a good option for anyone who works in a field.

 When verifying the cause of high-frequency hearing loss in an industry, the effect of how noise impacts an individual should be considered.
 The effects of noise varies from person to person, so it’s important to know what someone’s risk level is based on their job description, TWA, and peak level data, and recording one’s own changes in hearing.
 By advising which hearing protection should be used based on a person’s hearing abilities and occupation, it can help to preserve the hearing health that they have.
 Using a hearing aid device can help you hear more clearly and gain some perception.

 Pure Sound will only be open by appointment and for essential visits at this time.
-Essential visits include all appointments that require repairs, re-fittings, and new hearing aid fittings.
+Essential visits include repairs, re-fittings, and new hearing aid fittings.